quadri-a/wiser/README.md

 conda install conda-forge::langgraph-prebuilt
 ```
 4. Download and Install Ollama Server
-    a.
-Go to the Ollama Downloads Page.
+- Go to the Ollama Downloads Page.
-    b.
-Choose the installer for your operating system (Windows, macOS, or Linux).
+- Choose the installer for your operating system (Windows, macOS, or Linux).
-    c.
-Run the installer and complete the setup.
+- Run the installer and complete the setup.
-    d.
-Once installed, download a model by running this command in your command prompt:
+- Once installed, download a model by running this command in your command prompt:
     ```bash
    ollama run llama3.1
     ```